toni-mo/mongoose/README.md

 module.exports = mongoose.model('Agency', agencySchema);
 ```
-In the following line, inside .model() method, 'Agency' argument represents collection in your database.
-Mongoose takes this argument and create reference to the collection with **same name but in plural form** in your database.
+In the following line, inside `.model()` method, **'Agency'** argument represents collection in your database.
+Mongoose takes this argument and create reference to the collection with **same name, but in plural form** in your database.

 So if you have **products** collection, here you would specify **'Product'**.
 If you have **cars** collection, you would specify **'Car'**.
 Be careful with that.
 If you specify wrong name, reference to your collection will not work.
 In my case I have **`agencies`** collection in my database.
 So I specify **'Agency'**.